A place of unique beauty and charm – Tasmania is the ultimate getaway destination for a dose of luxury.

 Satellite Island

-If you’ve ever wanted to stay on a private island, now is your chance thanks to one of the best boutique hotels in Tasmania: Satellite Island.
-An experience that is perfect for visitors wanting access to a secluded secret hideaway that is just yours to explore, Satellite Island allows this and much more but in style.
-Found near Alonnah, this waterfront experience is perfect year-round thanks to the cosy fireplace with front-row ocean views and, of course, its own private beach.
-With walking tracks, kayaks, a boathouse jetty to fish from and even opportunities to shuck your own oysters; what more could you want on your next weekend getaway?
+If you’ve ever wanted to stay on a private island, now is your chance thanks to Satellite Island.
+This unique waterfront stay, found near Alonnah, is perfect year-round thanks to the cosy fireplace with front-row ocean views and, of course, its own private beach.
+The ultimate secluded getaway, Satellite Island also has walking tracks, kayaks, a boathouse jetty to fish from and even opportunities to shuck your own oysters; what more could you want on your next weekend getaway?

 More info